manngo/virtual-hosts/README.md

 _Needless to say, you can really make a mess here, and break things.
 Be Careful._

 - Select the `hosts File` tab.
-- To add a local virtual domain, add somthing like the following:
+- To add a local virtual domain, add something like the following:

 	```
 	127.0.0.1	www.example.com